podhmo/pycomment/README.rst

 ========================================

 Inserting repr value on commen with marker (marker is `# =>`).
-This is heavily inspired by xmpfilter of ruby's [rocodetools](https://github.com/rcodetools/rcodetools).
+This is heavily inspired by xmpfilter of ruby's `rocodetools <https://github.com/rcodetools/rcodetools>`_

 install
 ----------------------------------------